Angham

-Life and music career

-Childhood and youth
+Early life

 Angham was born in Alexandria, Egypt, the eldest child of Mohammad Suleiman, a former violinist, music composer, orchestra chief, and singer, while her mother, Mageda Abdel Haleem, is a well-known artist.
 She grew up in a Muslim family.

 The family moved to Cairo by the late 1990s, and settled down at El Mohandiseen, an area known for being home to many many celebrities.
 Angham has three siblings.
 Her brother, Khaled, studied music arrangements.
 While her brother Ahmad, owing to his physical handicap, remained away from the spotlight.

+Music career

 Angham began singing at around the age of sixteen, under the guidance of her uncle, Emad Abdel Haleem.
 Angham performed for the first time in public during Cairo's Radio syndicate ceremony.
 She sang "el Gannah Taht Akdamek" (Paradise Is Under Your Feet), a song dedicated to mothers.
 She recalled how her father was not pleased with her performance.

 Upon finishing high school, Angham joined Cairo's Conservatory of Music.
 She studied the basics of the music, improved her voice's capacities, and learned how to play on the traditional piano and Oud.
 However, Angham fell into a nervous breakdown when she received news about her uncle's death which happened on the same day of her first tour in Tunisia at the Carthage International Festival.